 Haggling is a way of life in Morocco, and the store owners expect it.
 They happily haggle in different languages, with a calculator, or a piece of paper to write down the negotiations.

 We were told by our guide to typically start at a quarter of the price offered and work from there.
-This is a favorite activity for the boys… they have contests with each other to see who can get the best deal on a certain item.
+Haggling is a sport for the boys, they love it and have contests with each other to see who can get the best deal on a certain item.
 Great life skill!

 The old Medina is a winding maze.